Lakshya1901/customstatus/README.md

 Here is a full compherehensive guide..
-(I dont hold any responsibilty if u do something wrong or any other liability) (Even tho any of the steps wont potensially harm your pc or any files.. but to be safe u can make a system restore point and restore back to your previous state of the machine if something goes wrong)
+(I dont hold any responsibilty if u do something wrong or any other liability) (Even tho any of the steps wont potentially harm your pc or any files.. but to be safe u can make a system restore point and restore back to your previous state of the machine if something goes wrong)
 _________________________________________________________

 Easy RPC (by Pizzabelly) (https://github.com/Pizzabelly/EasyRP)